March ’68: An Émigré’s Family Album

 After the war

-One of the most symbolic pictures in the exhibition.
-It was probably taken during a geography or history lesson.
-A girl is studying the new borders of Poland, as they changed after the war.
-With a pen, she's trying to show the Tricity.
+One of the most symbolic pictures in the exhibition, this was probably taken during a geography or history lesson.
+A girl is studying the new borders of Poland, as they had changed after the war.
+With a pen, she's trying to show the Tricity area.

 A year after the war, Warsaw was still in ruins.
-It’s difficult to recognise the pictured figures, but it’s clear that not all of them knew that the picture was being taken.
+It’s difficult to recognise the pictured figures, but it’s clear that not all of them knew that the photo was being taken.
 This puts the photographer at a certain distance.
 As a result, the photograph seems to be more focused on the depicted space.
-The émigrés choice to take this picture is like saying ‘Warsaw used to be my city’.
+The émigré's choice to take this picture is like saying: ‘Warsaw used to be my city’.

 Not far from the Shtetl